1 FEDERAL RESERVE

 Bills were redesigned after 9/11.
 Colors and freedom symbols were added.

-$5 - Colors are purple and gray.
-The freedom symbol is the Great Seal, the eagle and shield.
+$5 - The colors are purple and gray.
+The freedom symbol is the Great Seal, the eagle & shield.
 The watermark is a 5.

-$10 - Colors are red, orange & yellow.
+$10 - The colors are red, orange & yellow.
 There are 2 images of the Statue of Liberty torch.
 The watermark is Hamilton.
 The 10 at the lower right shifts from copper to green.

-$20 - Colors are peach and blue.
+$20 - The colors are peach and blue.
 There are 2 eagles and a color-shifting 20.

-$50 - Colors are red and blue.
+$50 - The colors are red and blue.
 The freedom symbol is the American flag.

-$100 - It features a bell in an inkwell and a Franklin watermark.
+$100 - It features the Liberty Bell in an inkwell and a Benjamin Franklin watermark.

-A Put Ronald Reagan on the $5 bill.
-He was a popular president who served 2 terms.
+1 Put Ronald Reagan on the $5 bill.
 He ended the Cold War.
 Lincoln was the worst president in American history.
 Even a lousy president might have prevented the Civil War.

 Banks are institutions which accept deposits, make loans & provide financial services.
 They profit from interest on loans.
 Regulating authorities issue banking licenses.
-My son is a banker.
+Michael is a banker.